Your Questions Answered About Two Years Of Full Time Motorhome Travelling

 How Do People “Survive” With No Fresh Water Supply?

 When travelling full time and free camping in a motorhome you have to be very mindful about fresh water supplies.

-You have become very good at foraging for water and it is everywhere if you know where to look.
+You have to become very good at foraging for water and it is everywhere if you know where to look.
 Motorhome service points, public water taps/fountains, beach taps, service stations, friendly people or businesses, cemeteries, streams…. there are many options.